 If you’re applying taxes to your products’ prices — either using a manual or automatic tax configuration — you should check that Shopify is applying them all correctly.

 9. Test all your forms

 Once your store is live, you can expect to receive customer enquiries periodically.
 Accordingly, it’s vital to ensure that any forms you’ve created to let your site visitors contact you are sending information to the right place.

-So test all the contact forms on your store, and ensure that you’re receiving their contents okay.
+So be sure to test all the contact forms on your store, and make sure that you’re receiving their contents okay.

 You should also check that any mailing list forms that you’ve created are working correctly.
 The contents should be being sent to the email marketing app that you’re using in conjunction with your Shopify store (Mailchimp, GetResponse, AWeber, Shopify Email etc.).

 10. Ensure you have the correct legal notices in place

 Running an online store brings with it quite a few legal obligations, which in turn require you to include quite a few store policies / data protection features on your site.